 My parents, thanks to my mother’s unwavering good heart, have since become friends again.
 We spend a lot of holidays with everyone together.
 And if you think about, or have ever experienced divorce, then you know how special that really is.
 Being a second wife/stepmother, as well as a child of divorce with step-parents, I know that most divorced couples can never go back to having any level of friendship where you want to do things together.
 It’s so rare.
 Most co-parents just tolerate each other.

-On top of that my sister is gay.
+On top of that, my sister is gay.
 My stepdaughter has recently come out as my stepson.
-And my in-laws are Trump supporters.
+And my in-laws are gun-loving Trump supporters.

 #Three: I’m not good at small talk.

-…Or just talking in person in general, because I tend to talk too much.
+…Or just talking in person in general.
 I’m a much better writer.
 I express myself so much more fully and honestly when it can be written down.
 I don’t like having conversations that are surface.
 I like depth.
 I crave it.
-And that’s why I can talk too much.
+And that’s why I can talk too much in person.
 An “it’s cold out!” or “rain is really coming down, eh?” or a random “how’s it going?” without really caring about the answer, causes my eye to twitch.

 I worked in customer service for years.
 YEARS.
 Until I was done with school and started my career.
 I honestly don’t know how I made it because small talk is the bedrock of customer service.
 My mother always says (and I’m pretty sure she’s being insulting when she does) that I “do not suffer fools lightly.”